-The fund was established to assist worthy and needy Bethel University students who are majoring in mathematics or physics in the College of Arts & Sciences.
-The award is available to undergraduates and is renewable if an overall GPA of 3.0, or higher, is maintained.
+The fund was established to assist worthy Bethel University students who demonstrate financial need and who are majoring in mathematics or physics in the College of Arts & Sciences.
+The award is available to undergraduates and is renewable if an overall GPA of 3.0 or higher is maintained.

-Karl A. Olsson Memorial Nursing Scholarship Awarded to Bethel University students enrolled in the nursing program.
+Karl A. Olsson Memorial Nursing Scholarship This scholarship is awarded to Bethel University students enrolled in the nursing program.
 (EA0149)